aqeebhussain122/C-Programming/gdb.md

 - gdb --args <program> <args…> Start GDB and pass arguments
 - print &(variable) - Prints the memory address of the variable
 - step - Useful to step into function stack spaces
 - bt - backtrace of the steps of memory it took for the error to occur (Good to isolate functions and fault points)
+- info (Object type) - Lists details about the object listed such as breakpoints, functions, display variables.

 ## ASLR (ADDRESS SPACE LAYER RANDOMINZATION)
 Leave the behavior of the started executable unchanged.
 Some bugs rear their ugly heads only when the program is loaded at certain addresses.
 If your bug